American Bandstand: 1985: 33 1/3rd anniversary and 1989 cancellation

 After a ten-month hiatus, Bandstand moved to cable on USA Network on April 8, 1989, with comedian David Hirsch taking over as host.
 In another format shift, the show was shot outdoors at Universal Studios Hollywood.
 Clark remained with the show, serving as its executive producer.

 This iteration of the show, however, was also brief, lasting 26 weeks before it was canceled.
-Its final show, with The Cover Girls performing "My Heart Skips a Beat" and "We Can't Go Wrong", aired on October 7, 1989, ending the show's 37-year run. the show was canceled in 1989 because of declining ratings by the late 1980s the shows ratings had dropped significantly its traditional format live teenagers dancing to popular hits started to feel outdated compared to newer music programs like MTV and Soul Train which offered Music Videos artist interviews and more edgy content but the show was a ratings success from 1957-1979 but by the early and mid 1980s ratings started to decline so the show was canceled in 1989.
+Its final show, with The Cover Girls performing "My Heart Skips a Beat" and "We Can't Go Wrong", aired on October 7, 1989, ending the show's 37-year run.

+The show was a ratings success from 1957 to 1979 but by the early and mid 1980s ratings had started to decline.
+By the late 1980s the show's ratings had dropped significantly, its traditional live format of teenagers dancing to popular hits increasingly viewed as outdated compared to newer music programs such as MTV and Soul Train, which offered music videos, artist interviews, and more edgy content.
+The show was finally canceled in 1989.

 Well, it's our last show here on Bandstand and I really want to thank the viewers who have kept American Bandstand on the air all these years.
 Dick Clark, wherever you are, we miss you.
 I tried my best to fill your shoes and I hope I have lived up to what you were expecting of me.
 American Bandstand will be back someday, I assure you.
 I'm David Hirsch and, on behalf of American Bandstand, I bid you, for the last time, goodbye.

 — Dave Hirsch signing off for the last time on American Bandstands final regular episode on October 7, 1989.